Siem Reap Attractions – Angkor Wat Buddhist Temple

 Walking through a big path, and observed the entrance at the end, we enter the “gate” where we climb a few steps to enter in the towers area.
 Closer to the statues there are mendicants and monks praying.

 After passing through a series of small towers we come into the external area, where we notice a small queue.
 At least 20 people are here and it’s the queue for the main central tower.
 A written signage refers to a waiting time of an hour, during pick times, luckily not in our case.
 The main tower is at approximately 65 meters high, accessible through uneven, slippery steps.

 The temple consists of small enclosure walls and it is surrounded by breathtaking views.
 I turn to gaze out over the view the edge of the balcony where a group of Japanese cluster around me for the same reason.
 We spent a good deal of time around the site and grow fond of its beauty, its atmosphere and the monks.
 Like many travellers, I was attracted by the serenity of the monks.

-With my mind still boggling over those steps we leave the site and we head for a coconut juice.
-Outside the main site area there are a numerous shops with food and drinks.
+With my mind still boggling over those steps, we leave the site and we head for a coconut juice.
+Outside the main site area, there are numerous shops with food and drinks.

 Continue on foot and we reach to our last stop, a mini lake.
 We see a photographer exercising his duty with two monks and lots of people posing for photos.
 Turning around in a beam of sunset, it comes to us that we rarely have seen such a beauty!
 Our heart starts pounding and we stay speechless.
-Here you can see the panoramic area of the temple and it’s reflection on the lake.
+Here you can see the panoramic area of the temple and its reflection on the lake.
 Sometimes dreams just stand out there, in front of you!

 Even after leaving it behind, the picture of the last view kept returning to me like some haunting flash of life.
 I close my eyes and I feel my presence still there, to that last moment.